 “Go on.”

 He walked toward the structures, and they only seemed to grow.
-What was a moment ago a few huts became many, and the roofs suddenly reached up toward the trees as the buildings grew..
+What was a moment ago a few huts became many, and the roofs suddenly reached up toward the trees as the buildings grew.

 “The huts are bigger.”